Lead Generation and Executive Appointment Setting

-A recent study by CSO Insights revealed that capturing new accounts is the top objective for sales leaders over the next 12 months.
-Upon reading this, I thought back on one of the best presentations that I ever attended on the topic of lead generation and executive appointment setting.
-Ironically, it was at the 2011 Inbound Marketing Summit.
+Capturing accounts is often the top objective for sales leaders.
 I’ve been a practitioner of content marketing and inbound lead generation for years, but I’ve always been very skeptical of the idea that outbound prospecting is dead.
 We all know how annoying it can be to get stalked by overly aggressive sales reps that have no clue about what you really need.
 However, there has to be some middle ground.

 The practices below may not be for everyone.
 However, the takeaways should provoke some thought for how you generate leads and opportunities to drive new business in your organization.

 1. The typical inside sales rep makes 67 dials per day, but the average “best of breed” inside sales rep will make 190 dials per day.

 2. 500 leads worked for 1 month should yield 40 conversations

 3. The best follow-up or nurturing e-mails are basic text emails — three sentences, three lines long, sent at 3p.m.
 This is his recommended format: